A small vehicle journey

 Benchmarking

-I carried out a benchmarking of the leading micro-mobility service operators to determine what functionalities the platform should support when integrating via API with these operators.
-Making the possibilities of the platform as wide as possible.
+I carried out a benchmarking of the leading micro-mobility service operators to determine what functionalities the platform should support when integrating these operators via API.
+The idea was making the possibilities of the platform as wide as possible.

-I defined common modules with essential features and special modules with advanced features.
+As a result, I defined common modules (with essential features) and special ones (with advanced features).

 MODULES-1